 The glucan 1,4- α -maltohydrolase is a single polypeptide chain of amino acids.
-The molecular mass of the mature protein, calculated from the amino acid sequence is kDa.
+The molecular mass of the mature protein, calculated from the amino acid sequence, is kDa.
 The food enzyme was analysed by sodium dodecyl sulfate-polyacrylamide gel electrophoresis (SDS-PAGE) analysis.
 A consistent protein pattern was observed across all batches.
-The gel showed one major protein band migrating around kDa.
-The food enzyme was tested for glucoamylase, lipase and protease activities, and none were detected.
-No other enzymatic activities were reported.
+The gel showed one major protein band migrating at around kDa.
+The food enzyme was tested for lipase and protease activities, and neither were detected.
+Glucoamylase activity was reported by the applicant.

 The in-house determination of glucan 1,4- α -maltohydrolase activity is based on hydrolysis of maltotriose to maltose and glucose (reaction conditions: pH 5.0, 37°C, 30 min).
 Glucose is quantified using a glucose hexokinase assay.
 Enzyme activity is expressed in Sweet Dough Maltogenic Units/g (SDMU/g).
-One SDMU corresponds to the amount of enzyme, which catalyses the hydrolysis of 100 μ mol maltotriose per minute under the conditions of the assay.
+One SDMU corresponds to the amount of enzyme that catalyses the hydrolysis of 100 μ mol maltotriose per minute under the conditions of the assay.
 18

 The food enzyme has a temperature optimum around 60° C (pH 5.5) and a pH optimum at pH 5.0 (30°C).
 Thermostability was tested after a pre-incubation of the food enzyme for 30 min at different temperatures (pH 5.5).
-Enzyme activity decreased by 50% at 80°C, showing no activity at 85°C.19
+The enzyme activity decreased by 50% at 70°C, showing no activity at 80°C. 19